July 25, 2022

 I used to work for someone who said, “We’ve all got the choice to buy a bucket and a brush.”
 He meant that if you weren’t happy at work for whatever reason, you could go and set up as a window cleaner and run your own business.

 But what if there was a better way?
 A way to get things done from within the business?
 Chris Cook believes you have the skills to do that.

-Chris is the author of The Entrepreneurial Project Manager, a book with the goal of taking your technical skills as a project manager, adding the elements of an entrepreneur, and creating a high-powered team around you.
-Basically, turning you into the best project manager you can be.
+Chris is the author of The Entrepreneurial Project Manager, a book to take your technical skills as a project manager, add the elements of an entrepreneur, and create a high-powered team around you.
+Turning you into the best project manager, you can be.
 Read More

 to find out how FluentPro can help your business